pivotal-cf/on-demand-service-broker/README.md

 ### Running tests
 You can make use of the script in `scripts/run-tests.sh` to run tests skipping system tests.

-#### Running Systests
-In order to run the systests you must set the environment variable that are listed in system_tests/.envrc.template.
-The values for these variables can be taken from the pipeline.yml and adjusted for your local environment

 ### Dev / test tools
 * go 1.17
 * [counterfeiter](https://github.com/maxbrunsfeld/counterfeiter) (for re-generating fakes)
 * CF CLI (for system tests.
 See below)

-### What's in that system_tests directory?
-Black-box tests designed to be run against this broker, a real BOSH director and a real Cloud Foundry.

 ## Guidelines for PRs